 Originally from Pennsylvania, Jennifer Huxta is an independent photographer and writer based in Nairobi, Kenya.
 She covered the recent crisis in Burundi, Pope Francis’s visit to Kenya and Kenyan elections for Agence France-Presse (AFP).
 She has completed humanitarian photography assignments for NGOs and foundations throughout East/West/Central Africa, focusing on women’s health, climate change, and youth unemployment.
 Her editorial work has appeared in the New York Times, Le Monde, News Deeply, the Wall Street Journal, Washington Post, The Times, Le Journal du Dimanche, The Guardian, and the BBC.
 In 2015, she was certified in combat medical first aid by RISC (Reporters Instructed in Saving Colleagues).
 At A River Blue in Northern Uganda, she created a photo mural with young adults displaced by the Lord's Resistance Army conflict.
 A recipient of the Davis Fellowship for Peace, she studied Arabic at Middlebury Language Schools in summer 2016.
 In September 2016, she reported on conservation and ecology in Northern Uganda as part of the International Women’s Media Foundation Great Lakes Reporting Fellowship.
 Her journals explore the crossroads of reportage, drawing, collage, perception, memory and storytelling.
-She speaks fluent French, basic Arabic and some Swahili.
+She speaks fluent French, basic Arabic and basic Swahili.